cervoise/blog/trainings/win32-buffer-overflow/README.md

  * Kolibri Web Server 2.0 - https://www.exploit-db.com/exploits/33027 (Windows XP Pro SP3 FR)
  * Winamp 5.12 - https://www.exploit-db.com/exploits/3422
+   * This one is tricky and have small space, you can use a short homemade shellcode, play with ESP and find more space or use an egghunter.
    * Two other version of this exploit are available: https://www.exploit-db.com/exploits/1458 and https://www.exploit-db.com/exploits/1460
    * This software is vulnerable to the same injection for another file type: https://www.exploit-db.com/exploits/26245